 The risk of anal cancer is greater in the following groups of patients:

-In people that have had more than one type of cancer due to HPV infection, the anal cancer can be at same time, after or before cancers in other genital sites (cervix, vulva, vagina and in males, penis).
+In people that have had more than one type of cancer due to human papillomavirus (HPV) infection, anal cancer can be at the same time, after or before cancers in other genital sites (cervix, vulva, vagina and in males, penis).

-Nearly all (90%) anal cancers are attributable to persistent infection with human papillomavirus (HPV), the cause of genital warts.
-Certain strains of HPV are known to be oncogenic (cancer causing), especially types HPV 16 and 18, and these two infections cause more than 90% of anal cancers.
+Nearly all (90%) anal cancers are attributable to persistent infection with HPV, the cause of genital warts.
+Certain strains of HPV are known to be oncogenic (cancer-causing), especially types HPV 16 and 18, and these two infections cause more than 90% of anal cancers.
 Rarely, subtyping of HPV has detected low-risk strains such as HPV 6 or multiple strains of HPV associated with anal cancer.
-HPV infection is sexually acquired, but it is not necessary to have had anal intercourse for HPV to reach the anal canal.
+The HPV infection is sexually acquired, but it is not necessary to have had anal intercourse for HPV to reach the anal canal.
 HPV is just as commonly detected in the anus as in the cervix, although anal cancer is not nearly as common as cervical cancer.

 In Australia and New Zealand, the rates of anal cancer are increasing in association with documented increases in infection with HPV.

 Symptoms are often thought initially to be due to haemorrhoids (piles), polyps or skin tags.

 Anal cancer may be suspected from the appearance of the lesion, which is an irregular nodule on the skin surface or within the anal canal and bleeds easily on contact.
 It may be detected by digital anal examination, anoscopy (use of a special instrument to inspect the anus), proctoscopy/sigmoidoscopy (inspection of the rectum) or colonoscopy (inspection of the entire colon or large bowel).